How to Install GoBoard Tile Backer Board

 While I believe these things are currently in the works and that they soon will have a whole system of shower components to complement their backer board, right now, in March of 2018, those products are not on the market.

 Yes, GoBoard tile backer board is a bit itchy to work with.

 Johns Manville is a company that makes building products such as fiberglass insulation.
-Some of the technology that they’ve developed for their products has gone into the creation GoBoard.
+Some of the technology that they’ve developed for their products has gone into the creation of GoBoard.